yinlinchen/dlp-access/README.md

 ## Amplify Environment variables
 We assign each site with a unique ```REACT_APP_REP_TYPE``` and each site fetches its site configuration from ```REACT_APP_CONFIG_PATH```.

-Take [IAWA](https://iawa.lib.vt.edu/) for example.
-This settings of this site shows below:
+As an example, the site of [IAWA](https://iawa.lib.vt.edu/) takes these settings below:
 ```
 REACT_APP_REP_TYPE=IAWA
 REACT_APP_CONFIG_PATH="https://vtdlp-dev-site-data.s3.amazonaws.com"